 The process of working with, learning from, and helping others gives participants a deeper understanding of themselves and their potential, and the hope that change is possible.
-Throughout the year, students have opportunities to make a commitment to an ongoing service activity, and to participate in intensive service projects which range from a few hours to several days, averaging 12,000 service hours completed each year.
+Students have opportunities to make a commitment to an ongoing service activity, and to participate in intensive service projects which range from a few hours to several days, averaging 12,000 service hours completed each year.

 Upper School students are required to complete a minimum of 30 hours of community service each year.
 Students must submit their hours through x2VOL, an electronic tracking system used to create the students' service portfolios.

 Additionally, one day each winter, Upper School students participate in Tikkun Olam Day.
 Students select from over 25 local organizations and spend several hours volunteering at their desired location.
-Whether they are making sandwiches for Kids Meals, walking dogs at Houston Pets Alive, or reading to preschoolers at Nabor House, EWS students are collectively doing meaningful work throughout Houston alongside their classmates.
+Whether they are making sandwiches for Kids Meals, walking dogs at Houston Pets Alive, or reading to preschoolers at Nabor House, EWS students are collectively doing meaningful work throughout Houston alongside their classmate